Handprint Apple Tree Craft For Kids

 It’s super simple and only requires a few supplies so it’s perfect for making at home or in the classroom.

-Depending on the amount of help you want to provide the kids, this craft is great for older toddlers, preschool, pre-k, and kindergarten children.
+Depending on the amount of help you want to provide the kids, this idea is great for older toddlers, preschool, pre-k, and kindergarten children.

-Watch our short video tutorial to see how easy it is to make.
+Watch our short video tutorial to see how easy it is to make this fun apple tree project.

-Also, be sure to check out all of our fall crafts for kids for even more ideas!
+Also, be sure to check out all of our apple activities for kids for even more ideas!

 Easy Apple Tree Craft